Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 are the checks whether the player is adhering to the procedures and the planned flight route?
 A basic idea at Heatblur has always been to get players "in the air" as quickly as possible, without them having to spend hours watching introductory videos or studying thick books.
-All of this caused us a lot of headaches...
+All of this caused us a lot of headaches.

 In any case, we spared no expense, effort and discussions to serve both types of players more or less "equally".
 As you can imagine, such a project is not entirely trivial, and you have to make a